 The cockatiel’s skin is difficult to see under all the feathers, but if you part the feathers gently, you will see thin almost translucent skin beneath.
 Birds don’t have sweat glands, so they have to cool themselves off by holding their wings slightly open and opening their beaks.

 Cockatiels keep their feathers looking good by spending a great deal of time fluffing themselves out and preening.
-If you cockatiel looks as though she is picking on the base of his feathers, he is actually removing oil from the preen gland and spreading it down his feathers.
+If your cockatiel looks as though she is picking on the base of his feathers, he is actually removing oil from the preen gland and spreading it down his feathers.

 Cockatiels also have air sacks in some of their bones for more buoyancy in flight.
 Parrots also have ten neck vertebrae in comparison to a humans seven.
 This enables a parrot to turn its head 180 degrees.
 This enables cockatiels to spot food or predators in the wild.

-The cockatiel’s body temperature is higher than a humans.
-It’s digestion begins with a highly effective beak that breaks down tough seeds like little nut crackers.
+The cockatiel’s body temperature is higher than humans.
+Its digestion begins with a highly effective beak that breaks down tough seeds like little nutcrackers.
 A cockatiel doesn’t have saliva to break down the food as we do and the majority of the digestive juices are found in its crop.
-Unlike mammals birds do not have a bladder or urethra.
+Unlike mammals, birds do not have a bladder or urethra.

-They cannot rotate their eyes, but do have flexible necks that help to give them all round vision.
-The sense of hearing is good, but they cannot hear very high or very low pitched tones as well as humans, do.
+They cannot rotate their eyes, but do have flexible necks that help to give them an all-round vision.
+The sense of hearing is good, but they cannot hear very high or very low pitched tones, as well as humans, do.